2008 Melbourne Football Club season: Off-field crises and debt demolition

 Aside from Melbourne's on-field struggles throughout the year, they were also placed into financial turmoil and the possibility of filing for bankruptcy.

 On 4 February, CEO Steve Harris announced his resignation after reportedly cutting Melbourne's pre-existing debt by 50% and increasing membership sales by 40% since 2003.
 He was later replaced by former Wimbledon tennis champion Paul McNamee on 18 March, despite the fact that McNamee did not originally apply for the job.

 With no cash, no solidified training or administration base and decreased membership count from 2007, the Demons found themselves winning only one game in the first half of the season.
 On 23 May, Hawthorn president Jeff Kennett suggested that Melbourne should relocate to the Gold Coast if they were to have a financially stable future.
 Melbourne was expected to lose $1–2 million during the year and put their near future as an existing football club in doubt.

 Melbourne had little to celebrate heading into their 150 Heroes dinner on 7 June, during which Jim Stynes announced his intention to challenge Paul Gardiner's role as Melbourne's president.
 Two days later, before the Queen's Birthday clash, Gardiner announced his resignation as Melbourne's president, and endorsed Stynes to take over.
 On 12 June, Stynes was announced as the new president of the Melbourne Football Club and announced his primary intention to wipe off Melbourne's debt.
 Three days later he announced that Melbourne was $4.5 million in debt and that he would create a campaign called Debt Demolition to wipe off the debt.
 The campaign took place during August, beginning on 5 August during the 150 Foundation Heroes dinner.
-Guests and supporters were asked to dig deep and donate at least $5,000 dollars to be considered a 150 Foundation Hero.
+Guests and supporters were asked to dig deep and donate at least $5,000 to be considered a 150 Foundation Hero.